DIPlib/diplib/doc/src/PyDIP/measurement.md

 One can combine multiple `LabelMap` objects together using element-wise Boolean operators `&`, `|` and `^`.
 Also the unary element-wise negation operator `~` can be used.
-But be aware of the precendence of these operators in Python
+But be aware of the precendence of these operators in Python.

 In this `LabelMap` object, each label (object ID) is mapped to a new value.
 Those labels mapped to 0 are the rows that will be removed when the mapping is applied to a measurement